 This paper bag angel craft is perfect to make with your kids this holiday season.
 You can use the angels to decorate around the house or string them up to make a pretty garland.
-So let’s get started and transform an ordinary paper lunch bag into an adorable, heavenly angel.
+So let's get started and transform an ordinary paper lunch bag into an adorable Paper Bag Angel Craft.
 Thanks to Imperial Sugar for sponsoring this post.
 All opinions are my own.

 Paper Bag Angel Craft

 - white paper